chetansource/task-management-system/README.md

     Code Generation:

-        DeepSeek and ChatGPT were used to generate boilerplate code for both the backend and frontend, including API endpoints, database schemas, and React components.
+        DeepSeek and ChatGPT were used to generate boilerplate code for both the backend and frontend, including API endpoints, database schemas, and React components and Bolt is used for frontend code completetion.

         Example: The initial setup for Express routes, Mongoose models, and TypeScript interfaces was generated using AI.